ACKNOWLEDGEMENTS AND THANKS

 - Brothers Ken and Homer Dupuy for the great photos and family tree information on their relative, Don 'Red' Barry.

 - Retired Arizona Film Commission director Bill MacCallum for his remembrances on stuntman Fred Graham.

 - Tony Cameron for help on the biography of his Dad, Rod Cameron.

 - Walt Weed for help on the biography of his Dad, Bob Baker.

-- Republic Pictures expert Jack Mathis who is always helpful and available when I have a question about someone or something at Republic Studios.
+- Republic Pictures expert Jack Mathis who was always helpful and available when I had a question about someone or something at Republic Studios.

 - Patrick Curtis for providing photos and authoring the biography on his friend, George Montgomery ... and for all the help and info on the annual Golden Boot awards program.

 - Pamela 'Brooke' Tucker for the family info and great photos of her Dad, Forrest Tucker, and her grandfather, I. Stanford Jolley.

 - Donn and Nancy Moyer for all the wonderful remembrances and photos of Colonel Tim McCoy in the late 1950s with the Carson Barnes Circus, as well as great info and pictures of singing cowboy Fred Scott and his wife Mary.